• Skip to primary navigation

 I'm so grateful for this season of my life and this season of blogging.
 I've been experimenting with more gluten free recipes outside of these gluten free snickerdoodle blondies (like this chocolate caramel tart and loaded oatmeal cookie energy bites) and it's changing the way I bake.

-Don't get me wrong, a fantastic doughnut or giant cinnamon roll always hits the spot, but I love being able to provide delicious baked goods for people that have restricted diets (both for health reasons and by choice).
+Don’t get me wrong, a fantastic doughnut or giant cinnamon roll always hits the spot, but I love being able to provide delicious baked goods for people that have restricted diets (both for health reasons and by choice).
+Anything with a cinnamon sugar recipe is a hit in our house.

 My mom went gluten free a few years ago because of severe arthritis in her joints and eliminating gluten from her diet has immensely reduced the amount of swelling in her body resulting in less pain.
 It's such an honor and love of mine to be able to create recipes she can still enjoy!